Jamiat Ulema-e-Islam (F): United JUI

 JUI's first president, Shabbir Ahmad Usmani, broke away from the party in 1947 to form the Markazi Jamiat Ulema-e-Islam (MJUI), which played a key position in the passage of the Objectives Resolution of 1949 that laid down the "Islamic" foundations of future constitutions in Pakistan.
 The JUI became more politically active under Maulana Mufti Mahmood (1919–1980), who assumed its leadership in 1962.
-Under Mahmood during the 1960s the party "developed a strong presence" and base of support among the "intensely conservative countryside" of Balochistan and Khyber Pakhtunkhwa.
+Under Mufti Mahmood during the 1960s the party "developed a strong presence" and base of support among the "intensely conservative countryside" of Balochistan and Khyber Pakhtunkhwa.
 Mahmood led the JUI against Ayub Khan's modernization policies.

-The JUI also participated in the 1970 elections with the Islamist Jamaat-e-Islami Pakistan party and the Barelvi Sunni religious party Jamiat Ulema-e-Pakistan (JUP).
+The JUI also participated in the 1970 elections with the Jamaat-e-Islami Pakistan and the Jamiat Ulema-e-Pakistan (JUP).
 It won seven seats in the National Assembly and nine in the provincial assemblies and became a partner in the NWFP and Balochistan provincial governments.
 Mufti Mahmood was sworn in as NWFP chief minister.
 Under him, the provincial government established a board to bring all laws in conformity with Islam.
-He resigned in 1973 over Bhutto’s dismissal of the Balochistan provincial government.
+He resigned in 1973 over Bhutto's dismissal of the Balochistan provincial government.

-Split into JUI-F and JUI-S
+Split into JUI (F) and JUI-S

 During the 1980s, the JUI supported some of General Zia ul Haq's policies, including his anti-Soviet Jihad in Afghanistan.
 Additionally, official patronage and financial support for madrassas during the Zia years allowed the JUI to build thousands of madrassas, especially in the NWFP (now KPK), which were instrumental in the formation of the Taliban.
 At the same time the JUI was distrustful of Zia's close ties with the Jamaat-e-Islami and joined the anti-Zia and PPP-led Movement for the Restoration of Democracy (MRD).

-Following the death of Mufti Mehmood Ahmed in 1980s, This dual relationship with Zia's regime eventually led to a split in the party which came to be divided into the JUI-F, headed by Maulana Fazal-ur-Rehman and the JUI-S headed by Samiul Haq, who supported Zia and was a member in his parliament, the Majlis-e-Shura.
+Following the death of Mufti Mehmood Ahmed in 1980s, This dual relationship with Zia's regime eventually led to a split in the party which came to be divided into the JUI (F), headed by Maulana Fazal-ur-Rehman and the JUI-S headed by Samiul Haq, who supported Zia and was a member in his parliament, the Majlis-e-Shura.

-JUI-F renamed to JUI
+JUI (F) renamed to JUI

 However, after the assassination of JUI-S chief Samiul Haq in 2018, the activities of his faction gradually died down.
-This lead Moulana Fazal-ur-Rehman to successfully plead before Election Commission of Pakistan (ECP) to get his JUI-F faction renamed as JUI in March 2019.
+This lead Moulana Fazal-ur-Rehman to successfully plead before Election Commission of Pakistan (ECP) to get his JUI (F) faction renamed as JUI in March 2019.